mercedesb/talk-spot/SoftSkills/TalkTechnicalWithoutTalkingTechnical.md

 ## Outcomes/Conclusions
 The audience will walk away with techniques to try next time they are faced with having to explain technical concepts in order to get buy-in from a non-technical audience.

+## Other details
+This talk is both theoretical and practical.
+I'll present techniques for the audience to use in daily work and (time permitting) provide time to practice those skills with short guided activities.

+My intended audience is developers and engineers who have the know-how to deliver innovative solutions to their clients, but want to improve their vocabulary and communication techniques when talking to their non-technical stakeholders.
+This talk will be suitable for all experience levels, but most useful to the lead developers in the room who are responsible for communicating their technical decisions to the team at large and stakeholders.

 ## Outline